 Think about including shelving in a custom-designed staircase to house books or a collection of kitchen crockery.
 Alternatively increase usable space by squeezing in a compact home office or workstation with a fitted desk combined with open shelves and drawers to make the most of any awkward angles.

-Opt for bespoke built-in storage options to neatly tuck household appliances away
+Bespoke built-in options neatly tuck household appliances away

 Maximise space in your bedroom with made-to-measure built-in storage designs